As we enter tax season, anticipation rises from employees everywhere – “When am I going to get my W-2?”

 - Your employer’s name, address, and phone number.

-- An estimate of wages and federal income tax withheld in 2018.
+- An estimate of wages and federal income tax withheld in the prior year.
 Use a final pay stub for these amounts.

 Based on the information you provide to the IRS, they will contact your employer for you, request the missing W-2 form and advise your employer of the penalties for failing to issue and file Form W-2.
 The IRS will also send you a Form 4852, a substitute for Form W-2.
 Form 4852 is completed by taxpayers when their employer does not give them a Form W-2 or when an employer has issued an incorrect Form W-2.